peter88213/ProofYw7/README.md

 ## How to use

 1. Write your novel with yWriter7.
+Please consider the following conventions:
+   * Text markup: Bold and italics are supported.
+Other highlighting such as underline and strikethrough are lost.
+   * All chapters and scenes will be exported, whether "used" or "unused".
+   * If `This chapter begins a new section` is selected in _Chapter/Details_, the heading will be on the first level.
+Otherwise, it will be on the second level.
+   * If `Suppress chapter title when exporting` is selected in _Chapter/Details_, yW2OO will remove "Chapter" from auto-numbered chapter titles.
+The numbers will remain.
+These modifications have no effect on the reimport.

    Backup entire project and close yWriter.

 2. Move into your yWriter project folder, and right-click your .yw7 project file.
    In the context menu, choose `Proof read with LibreOffice`.